 If they have a job, are they making enough to be able to cover all these personal expenses (and possibly more) and still be able to set aside money for savings and emergencies?
 This is an important question that needs an answer before any teen can be allowed to live on their own.

-There are a lot of cheap housing alternatives available they might want to consider before putting down permanent roots somewhere.
+There are a lot of alternative cheap housing options available they might want to consider before putting down permanent roots somewhere.

 Explain the Consequences of Credit Card Debt